 - Communications & Support Officer - Laura Carolan

-Additional staff seconded through partner organisations such as North Devon+ and the Heritage Lotttery Fund include:-
+Additional staff are seconded through partner organisations such as North Devon+ and NDVS and externally funded: -

 The team help to deliver the Management Plan by: making things happen, working with partners, advising on planning, obtaining external funding, developing projects, engaging communities and businesses, delivering results and outcomes to make a difference.